clflushopt/compiler-examples/README.md

 `turnstile` is how we test all program transformations especially when it comes to optimization passes and so on.

+If you don't like `turnstile` which is just a lighter, basic version of `turnt` then you can use `turnt` instead which supports configuration via TOML and better CLI integration.

+## Recipes

+This is a non-exhaustive list of things that are currently implemented :

+- Various mini tools to work with the IR in [tools](bril/tools/) folder.
+- Instructions and Basic Blocks see [ir.py](bril/core/ir.py)
+- Control Flow Graph construction, predecessors and successors computation.. see [cfg.py](bril/core/cfg.py)
+- Scalar optimizations like dead code elimination, redundant store elimination, local value numbering with constant propagation and constant folding see [transform.py](bril/core/transform.py).
+- Program analyses (without the data flow framework) like liveness analysis see [analyses.py](bril/core/analyses.py) .
+- Data-flow analysis, with a data-flow framework see [df.py](bril/core/df.py)

 ## References

 * [CS6120: Advanced Compilers](https://www.cs.cornell.edu/courses/cs6120/2023fa/self-guided/)